Joint UK-China Offshore Renewables Energy (ORE)

 - Integrated offshore natural resource systems

 - High efficiency ORE-to-wire design with scaled modelling

 - Building resilience against extreme events into ORE systems

 - Natural resource characterisation to support development of large ORE arrays

 Up to £4M is available to support UK researchers for up to five awards in the order of up to £800K (80% fEC), with a duration period of three years.
 It will be matched with NSFC funding of up to 3M RMB per project to support Chinese researchers.

 All joint proposals must be received via both the NSFC e-submission system by 16:00 Beijing Time, and the Research Councils' Joint e-System (Je-S) by 16:00 GMT on 02 March 2017.

-An Expression of Interest must be submitted to EPSRC or NERC before 16.00 on 10 February 2017; applicants that do not register with their intent will have their applications rejected.
+The Expression of Interest stage closed at 16.00 on 10 February 2017.
+Applicants that did not register their intent should not apply as they will have their applications rejected.

 Please note the following: